 The Teacher of the Year should have a proven track record of adapting and diversifying their teaching practices to keep up with changing student needs.

 The Teacher of the Year should have the support, respect, and admiration of students, parents, administrators, and colleagues.
 They should be regarded as a leader in their community and a mentor in their field.

 The Teacher of the Year should make tangible and positive differences in the lives of students, with the ability to motivate, challenge, and encourage them to be more confident creators and appreciators of music.

 Each Fall, MusiCounts accepts nominations for this award.
 Eligible teachers may be nominated by colleagues, school administrators, or anyone familiar with the nominee’s teaching.

 From the initial pool of nominations received, a finalist pool of nominees is determined by an adjudication committee.
 All finalist nominees are asked to submit additional materials which discuss their experience and approach to teaching music.

 A committee of music education leaders from across the country reviews each of the finalist nominee’s materials and makes their recommendation for who should receive the award.

 Jewel Casselman, 2023 MusiCounts Teacher of the Year

-Jewel Casselman is the winner of the 2023 MusiCounts Teacher of the Year Award, presented by CST Foundation.
+Jewel Casselman is the winner of the 2023 MusiCounts Teacher of the Year Award.
 Jewel won a $10,000 cash prize, a contribution to the music program at Lakewood School in Winnipeg, MB, and a JUNO statuette!
 Learn more about Jewel, the first-ever elementary music educator to win this award!

 Please reach out to Nick at firstname.lastname@example.org with any questions that haven't been answered within the nomination guidelines.